 Most of the Australian Shepherd are born with tails and as breed standards we cropped them at 3-4 days of age.
 If you prefer to leave the tail on we can do that.
 We call then custom puppies 🙂 If you want us to keep the tail on your puppy, the puppy must be paid in full in the first couple of days.
 This is non-refundable.
 If you have more questions about tails, please call Johanna at 541-420-1580.

-Visit our Puppies for Sale page to see puppies that are currently available or Planned Litters page to see upcoming litters that are planned.
+Visit our Available Puppies page to see puppies that are currently available or Planned Litters page to see upcoming litters that are planned.
 If you see a puppy or litter that you like, fill out the form on the page and put a deposit on that puppy (or litter).

 We will contact you by phone to learn a little bit more about your home situation.
 The remaining balance of the puppy you select must be paid by the time the puppy is six weeks old, unless otherwise agreed upon with the breeder.
 Otherwise, you will lose your hold on the puppy and your deposit will be retained for another selection.
 Deposits are either $200 for a litter, or $500 for an available puppy.
 All deposits are non-refundable.

 Please give us a call before placing a deposit if you have any questions or specific requests about the kind of dog that will be best for you.

 We are flexible with your deposit.
 You are welcome to choose another gender or color puppy from that litter, or we can move your deposit to another planned litter.

 Puppies are priced between $1,400 and $2,500.
 We base our pricing on the pedigree, genetics, gender, color and conformation of the puppy, availability and demand.
 Any puppy placed to a breeding home is $3,000 regardless of color or gender.